coder-zim/bank_system/README.md

 A simple command-line banking system implemented in Python, allowing users to manage deposits, withdrawals, balance checks, transaction history, interest calculations, and save transaction summaries to a file.
 Features

--Deposit Money: Add funds to your account.
+-Deposit Money: Add funds to your account

--Withdraw Money: Remove funds if sufficient balance exists.
+-Withdraw Money: Remove funds if sufficient balance exists

--Check Balance: View the current account balance.
+-Check Balance: View the current account balance

--View Transaction History: Display all transactions (deposits, withdrawals, interest).
+-View Transaction History: Display all transactions (deposits, withdrawals, interest)

--Apply Interest: Calculate and add monthly interest based on a user-provided rate.
+-Apply Interest: Calculate and add monthly interest based on a user-provided rate

--Save and Exit: Save transaction summary to BankStatement.txt and exit the program.
+-Save and Exit: Save transaction summary to BankStatement.txt and exit the program

 **Installation**